salmanasiddiqui/streamlog/README.md

 end
 ```

+This will make the log available at ``domain/streamlog``.
+Make sure to authenticate this route.

+### Using your app layout

-To use your the layout of your app, add the following line in your initializer
+Create ``streamlog.rb`` in ``config/initializers``, and add the following line in it.

 ```ruby
 Streamlog.engine_layout = false
 ```

-And add the following line in your layout ``head`` tag
+Then add the following line in your layout ``head`` tag

 ```ruby
 <% yield :head %>
 ```

-This will make the log available at ``domain/streamlog``.
-Make sure to authenticate this route.
+This will use your application layout to load streamlog view.

+## Note

+You will need to install passenger with nginx/apache on your local machine to achieve concurrency and be able to test streamlog.
+[GoRails](https://gorails.com/deploy/ubuntu/14.04) is a guide to setup Passenger with nginx.

 ## Supported Rails Version